 The person/family receives the priceless love and companionship of a Cavalier King Charles Spaniel.

-If at anytime the fostering program is not for you I will take the dog back.
+If at anytime the guardian program is not for you I will take the dog back.

-If for some reason the dog you choose to foster is not for you.
+If for some reason the dog you decide being a guardian is not for you.
 I will take her back.

 The dog is ultimately mine!